Looking for sponsors?

 THE DESIGN & TECHNOLOGY ASSOCIATION

 The Design and Technology Association inspires, develops and supports excellence in design and technology education for all.
 The organisation is a registered charity and professional association.
 It provides free advice and resources for teachers to use with primary, secondary and special needs pupils, cost return training and conferences, plus an awards ceremony for top D&T teachers.
 A range of sponsorship opportunities are available including associate membership, sponsorship of research and curriculum development groups, national and regional conferences and resources given to schools.
 Sponsors' names are entered on the charity's website, programmes, publications and posters, accessed by thousands of teachers.
-Contact: Richard Green, Chief Executive.
+Contact: Fundraising Department.
 Address: 16 Wellesbourne House, Walton Road, Wellesbourne, Warwickshire CV35 9JB.
 Tel.: 01789 470007.
 Fax: 01789 841955.
-E-mail: richard@data.org.uk.
+E-mail:

 link to website